pingles/bandit/README.md

 * Softmax
 * UCB

+Implemented but not included in the book:

+* Bayesian

 ## Performance

 ["Bandit Algorithms for Website Optimization"](http://shop.oreilly.com/product/0636920027393.do) uses Monte Carlo Simulation to measure the performance of the algorithms.
 These can be run using functions from `clj-bandit.simulate`, and `./scripts/plot_results.r` will produce the following plots with ggplot2.